Electric Car UK (Reviews)December 5, 2016

 The range of cars below shows that now there really is an electric vehicle for everyone.
 Whether you want a pure electric car for use primarily in the city, or whether you want a sporty SUV, you can now buy such vehicles.

 To help car buyers make the transition from fossil fuel-powered cars to electric cars, many manufacturers now offer plug-in hybrids.
-All plug-in hybrids on sale in the UK at this time have petrol engines – apart from one, the Volvo V60 D5 Twin Engine.
+All plug-in hybrids on sale in the UK at this time have petrol engines – apart from two, the Volvo V60 D5 Twin Engine and the Audi Q7 e-tron.
 Petrol plug-in hybrids are cleaner in terms of emissions that impact on local air quality, but a diesel plug-in hybrid promises better fuel economy on longer journeys.

 Many company car buyers will be attracted to petrol plug-in hybrids because of low Benefit in Kind (BIK) rates.
 However if an SUV with a petrol plug-in hybrid powertrain is bought or leased, and if this is used up and down the nation’s motorways, there will be disappointment with real-life fuel economy.
 Plug-in hybrids are designed to be used primarily on electric power, so less than 30 miles between charges in most cases, with occasional longer journeys.